Fat on a Vegan Diet: Literally Everything You Need to Know

-Other high-fat plant foods such as nuts, seeds and soy beans also contains small amounts of saturated fats.
+Other high-fat plant foods such as nuts, seeds and soy beans also contains some amounts of saturated fats.

-Recommendations to limit saturated fat is not a conspiracy born from a collusion between the sugar industry and the government to sneak sugar into your cereal and mind control you...
+Recommendations from various government panels and organisations such as the American Heart Association to limit saturated fat is not a conspiracy born from an evil collusion between the sugar industry and aliens to sneak sugar into your cereal and mind control you.

-There's been tons written on this subject, and if you want to know more Jeff Novick has written an excellent series of article explaining why saturated fat isn't healthy.
+There's been tons written about saturated fat and it's effects by individuals more well-read on the subject than me, and if you want to know more Jeff Novick has written an excellent series of articles on the matter.